Search icon

 What steps have been taken to engage with the community so far?

-The College has liaised with our staff, students and members of our community to seek feedback to inform ongoing planning and design.
-Engagement activities undertaken so far include:
+As part of the original concept designs for Wingara the College liaised with our staff, students and members of our community to seek feedback to inform ongoing planning and design.
+Engagement activities undertaken included:

-• Distribution of letters to neighbouring residents and other interested community members in August, September and October 2021.
+• Distribution of letters to neighbouring residents and other interested community members.

 • Creation of a dedicated page on our website as a central point for information and updates.